-c) Functional and presentation currency
+2.3 Functional and presentation currency

-These financial statements are presented in UAE Dirham, which is the Company's functional currency, unless otherwise indicated.
+The financial statements are presented in UAE Dirham (AED) which is the functional and presentation currency of the Company.

-d) Use of estimates and judgments
+2.4 Use of estimates and judgments

-In preparing these financial statements, management has made estimates and judgment that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+In preparing these financial statements, management has made estimates and judgments that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to estimates are recognised prospectively.
+Revisions to estimates are recognized prospectively.